Jalle19/eda-modbus-bridge/README.md

 ## Requirements

 * Node.js 12.x or newer
-* An Enervent ventilation unit with EDA automation (Pingvin, Pandion and LTR-3 confirmed working)
+* An Enervent ventilation unit with EDA or MD automation (Pingvin, Pandion and LTR-3 confirmed working)
 * An RS-485 device (e.g. `/dev/ttyUSB0`) connected to the Enervent unit's Freeway port (see
 * [docs/CONNECTION.md](./docs/CONNECTION.md) for details on how to connect to the unit)